-It typically takes a month from the date of test administration for the the official transcript of scores to reach the School.
-Prompt arrangements for taking an English examination should be made in order to meet the application deadline.
+It typically takes a month from the date of test administration for the official transcript of scores to reach the School.
+If required, prompt arrangements for taking an English examination should be made in order to meet the published application deadline.